 Computing service is required due to the needs of low-latency inference for defect detection, heavy training for digital twin simulations, and edge-cloud collaborative training for predictively maintenance analytics.
 Collaborative AGV obstacle avoidance and anomaly monitoring require extreme End-to-End latency and there is unattainable for complex AI inference on local devices due to the limitation on devices.
 Besides, computing service could help with the data-intensive workloads in the factory with energy efficiency extending the battery life of those devices.

-In order to protect the data security and data privacy,

 This use case leverages the 6G Computing Service to enable intelligence and efficient AI-driven smart factory, where computing service helps with real time perception, decision making, and evolution.